calliope-project/calliope/doc/user/configuration.rst

 Specifying a CSV file
 ---------------------

-Instead of letting Calliope look for CSV data files according to the default naming scheme (:doc:`data`), it is possible to manually specify a CSV file for a specific technology.
+Instead of letting Calliope look for CSV data files according to the default naming scheme (:doc:`timeseries`), it is possible to manually specify a CSV file for a specific technology.

 There are two ways to do this, with the first one usually being the preferred way: